-From what you could read above, you may now understand that you may not want to just blindly use “just sold” postcard templates and use the same text or so-called “copy” that is offered.
+From what you read above, you may now understand that you may not want to blindly use “just sold” postcard templates and use the exact text or so-called “copy” offered.

-You want to use your own unique copy with a focus on the real benefits.
+You want to use your unique copy with a focus on the real benefits.

-I made the above examples with two of Canva’s “just sold” postcard templates that are available for free.
+I made the above examples with two of Canva’s “just sold” postcard templates for free.

-At the date of writing this, they have 81 different just sold postcard templates available, which you can find here.
+At the date of this article, they have 81 different just-sold postcard templates available, which you can find here.

-If you need a provider that can do the sending part, you can also take a look at this article of mine, where I analyzed different ones in terms of pricing.
+If you need a provider that can do the sending part, you can also take a look at this article, where I analyzed different ones in terms of pricing.